 DIGITAL UTILITIES VENTURES, INC ANNOUNCES THE ADDITION OF A NEW FINANCIAL OPERATIONS MANAGER TO EASY ENERGY SYSTEMS, INC

-/EIN News/ -- Boston, Massachusetts, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Digital Utilities Ventures, Inc. (OTC: DUTV), announces that, Easy Energy Systems, Inc., has added Michael P. Ballmann as Manager of Climate Capital Operations, effective immediately.
+Boston, Massachusetts, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Digital Utilities Ventures, Inc. DUTV, announces that, Easy Energy Systems, Inc., has added Michael P. Ballmann as Manager of Climate Capital Operations, effective immediately.

 Mike is portfolio management & trade professional specializing in renewable and alternative fuels (solar, wind, geothermal, biomass and ethanol), electricity markets (DA/RT markets, transmission & environmental credit markets) and depletable resource extraction & mining (ISR uranium, rare earth minerals & sand).